silviu-toderita/TAG_Machine/README.md

 # TAG (Text And Graphics) Machine
 ![Animated GIF of TAG Machine](https://github.com/silviu-toderita/TAG_Machine/blob/master/docs/Animated.gif?raw=true)

 A table-top device that can receive text (SMS) and picture (MMS) messages at its own phone number.
-Emojis are converted to text before being printed.
 Built around an ESP8266 (NodeMCU 1.0 or equivalent) microcontroller.
 Written in C++ using the Arduino framework.
-Under active development as of Oct 2020.
+Under active development as of Jan 2021.

+## Features

+- Prints ASCII text received via SMS
+- Prints dithered black and white images received via MMS
+- Prints text description of emojis (this model of printer does not support text inline with images)
+- Detects links and generates QR Code automatically
+- Automatically responds to new phone numbers to request a name for the address book
+- Web interface for changing settings available on local network (mobile-friendly too!)
+- Connects to chosen Wi-Fi Network(s) automatically
+- Generates its own Wi-Fi hotspot for initial setup
+- Uses a remote server to relay messages and convert images nearly instantly

 ## Getting Started (Software)